How to make money from your old clothes

 Rent out your clothes

 Got some nice clothes and not short of wardrobe space?
-Why not rent them out?
+Why not rent them out instead?

 There are now a few platforms that make this possible, including Hurr* and By Rotation.